Sarenard/Rasm/README.md

 - [x] Fonctions sans modifier la stack
 - [ ] Gérer les booléens
 - [ ] Tests insensible \n \r\n
+- [ ] Basic memory allocator
+- [ ] If a function is not used, dont compile it

 ## Syntaxe